Prograde and meandering wall modes in rotating Rayleigh-B\'enard convection with conducting walls: Results and Discussion

 \subsection{Additional combinations of boundary conditions}

-We consider two other combinations of BCs, briefly alluded to in \S \ref{sec:setup}.
-If both the upper and lower boundaries are stress-free, and the walls are conducting and obey the no-slip condition (`SYMFS' BCs, see table \ref{tab:BCs}), wall modes form but have no clearly discernible direction of propagation.
+If both the upper and lower boundaries are stress-free, and the walls are conducting and obey the no-slip condition (`SYMFS' BCs, see Table \ref{tab:BCs}), wall modes form but they have no clearly discernible direction of propagation.
 Insulating walls lead to the standard retrograde wall modes, in agreement with earlier studies.
 Similarly, if both the upper and lower boundaries as well as the conducting walls are stress-free (`ALLFS' BCs), the wall modes that appear have no fixed direction of propagation.
-Representative snapshots of the wall modes that result from SYMFS and ALLFS BCs are shown in figures \ref{fig:wall_modes_misc_bcs}(a) and (b) respectively, with the corresponding \Hovmoller diagrams plotted in figures \ref{fig:Hovmoller_misc_bcs}(a) and (b) respectively.
+Representative snapshots of the wall modes that result from SYMFS and ALLFS BCs are shown in figures \ref{fig:wall_modes_misc_bcs}(a) and (b) respectively, with the corresponding \Hovmoller diagrams shown in figures \ref{fig:Hovmoller_misc_bcs}(a) and (b) respectively.

-A comparison of these figures to the equivalent figures for SYMNS (figures \ref{fig:wall_modes_symns} and \ref{fig:Hovmoller_SYMNS}) and ASYM BCs (figures \ref{fig:wall_modes_asym} and \ref{fig:Hovmoller_ASYM}) suggests that while wall modes are observed with conducting walls for suitable wall temperatures $\theta_w$, no-slip velocity BCs on at least the upper or lower boundaries are necessary for wall modes to propagate in a definite direction.
-This behaviour can again be explained by flow continuity at the edges of the cubic domain between the walls and the upper and lower boundaries where, due to the Coriolis effect, the flow turns in opposite directions.
-In the geostrophic regime, flow structures are also vertically homogeneous, and these tendencies cancel so that the near-wall flow patterns have no fixed propagation direction.
+A comparison of these figures to the equivalent figures for SYMNS (figures \ref{fig:wall_modes_symns} and \ref{fig:Hovmoller_SYMNS}) and ASYM BCs (figures \ref{fig:wall_modes_asym} and \ref{fig:Hovmoller_ASYM}) suggests that while wall modes are observed with conducting walls for suitable wall temperatures $\theta_w$, no-slip velocity BCs on at least the upper or lower boundaries are necessary for wall modes to propagate in a definite direction. {We explain this behavior by examining the tangential velocity at the walls in \S \ref{sec:velocities}.} {Finally, we note that the flow in figure \ref{fig:wall_modes_misc_bcs} has lost the strong four-fold symmetric structure shown in figures \ref{fig:wall_modes_symns} and \ref{fig:wall_modes_asym} for SYMNS and ASYM BCs respectively.}